SAP-samples/teched2025-DT266/exercises/ex03/README.md

 <kbd><img src="images/CrossTrace_Search_Failed2.png" alt="Search for failed" width="50%"></kbd>

 There we click on **`Open Content`**.
-This opens a view Properties in the bottom section of ADT were we can explore the Record Properties logged in the trace record.
+This opens a view Properties in the bottom or in the right section of ADT were we can explore the Record Properties logged in the trace record.

 <kbd><img src="images/CrossTraceIssue1.png" alt="Search for validate" width="100%"></kbd>

-When inspecting the traced content of the record, we can find the error message `Airline Name should not be initial` in the trace, which was logged additionally to the reported failed key.
+When inspecting the traced content of the record, we can find the error message **`Airline Name should not be initial`** in the trace, which was logged additionally to the reported failed key.
 The procedure under inspection is called **`Call Handler (Validation On Save)`**, which hints that the error message might originate from a validation on save.
 Therefore, we continue to search for validation procedures in the trace using the search term **`validation`** in the search bar.

 #### 3b.
 New Search for the Validation Call